RebeccaBraken/Concept-Trees/README.md

 ## Installation

-*Requirements*
+### Requirements
 - python3.9 (64bit)
 - pip

-*.env*
+### .env
-The project needs some parameters from a .env-file.
+The project needs some parameters from a `.env` file.
 It needs to be stored in the same folder as the project.
-You will find an example-.env on github.
+You will find an example `.env` file in the github repository.
-The .env needs to include:
+The `.env` needs to include:

-BABELNET_KEY: A BabelNet api key.
+`BABELNET_KEY` A BabelNet api key.
 You can get one [here](https://babelnet.org/register).
-SIMILARITY_THRESHOLD: All node-pairs with a higher wordsimilarity than this threshold will be connected via an edge in the network.
+`SIMILARITY_THRESHOLD` All node-pairs with a higher wordsimilarity than this threshold will be connected via an edge in the network.
-WIKIPEDIA_SENTENCES: The amount of sentences of the wikipedia-summary to use per entity when creating the network.
+`WIKIPEDIA_SENTENCES` The amount of sentences of the wikipedia-summary to use per entity when creating the network.
-LOCATION_SIZE: The node-size of locations.
+`LOCATION_SIZE` The node-size of locations.
-ORG_SIZE: The node-size of nodes which are Organizations / Companies.
+`ORG_SIZE` The node-size of nodes which are Organizations / Companies.
-OTHER_ENTITY_SIZE: The node-size of all other entities.
+`OTHER_ENTITY_SIZE` The node-size of all other entities.
-EDGES_WITHOUT_RELATIONSHIPTYPE: If set to False, BabelNet-edges with the unspecific label "Semantically related form" will not be added to the network.
+`EDGES_WITHOUT_RELATIONSHIPTYPE` If set to False, BabelNet-edges with the unspecific label "Semantically related form" will not be added to the network.

-*Installation*
+### Installation
 If you wish to install the packages into a virtual environment, you can do the following:
 - Linux:
 ```